sweattep/ancient_quotes/README.md

 >If you [have reason to] fear from a people betrayal, throw [their treaty] back to them, [putting you] on equal terms

+>because throwing me out like this is an even worse thing than what you've already done to me!

 >do not grant the desires of the wicked; do not let them achieve their goals.

 >Do not be so distressed about the boy